cloud-shuttle/tailwind-rs/ROADMAP.md

 # 🗺️ Tailwind-RS Development Roadmap

-## 🎉 **ROADMAP COMPLETED - v0.2.0 COMPREHENSIVE BETA!**
+## 🎉 **ROADMAP COMPLETED - v0.3.0 STABLE RELEASE!**

 > **Major Milestone Achieved**: All 20 weeks of the development roadmap have been successfully completed!
-The project has evolved from early development to comprehensive beta status with extensive Tailwind CSS utility coverage.
+The project has evolved from early development to comprehensive beta status and now to a stable, production-ready release with extensive Tailwind CSS utility coverage.

 ## 📊 **Final Status Assessment**